Springer Fork Rocker Designs

 The sketch above shows a fairly typical off-the-shelf Springer setup for a bike having a 45-degree rake angle and running a 21-inch front wheel while the sketch below shows the same hypothetical bike set up to run a Springer using dropped rockers.

-Notice the 1.5-inch difference in the location of the wheel pivot point (PR) between the two fork sets and the 3-inch difference in trail.
+Notice the 1.5-inch difference in the location of the wheel point of rotation (PR) between the two fork sets and the 3-inch difference in trail.
 The effective length of the rockers is identical so there is no change in the spring rates for the two different forks even though the 'sword' type dropped rockers look far larger.
 The forks in the lower sketch will handle significantly better than the forks shown in the upper sketch.

 The geometry and mathematics of a dropped rocker have nothing to do with what a rocker actually looks like.
 Once you lay out the desired geometrical and mathematical relationships between the axle and pivot pin locations the physical 'outline' of the rocker can take on almost any shape imaginable.
 The sketch below shows two very different looking dropped rockers but both are based upon identical measurements for the axle and pivot point locations.